dingo2077/pets/TaskBoard/README.md

 - 01-Board.sol: Main contract;
 - 02-PriceConsumerV3.sol: SC by ChainLink using for calc minimal price of published task (1% of eth);
 - 03-MyERC20.sol: ERC20Votes using for DAO votes.
-- 04-DAO.sol: Simple DAO using for with ERC20Votes module.
+- 04-DAO.sol: Simple DAO managed by ERC20 holders.